ViaVersion/ViaFabric/README.md

 ✓ = [ViaVersion](https://viaversion.com) ⟲ = [ViaBackwards](https://viaversion.com/backwards) ⏪
 = [ViaRewind](https://viaversion.com/rewind)

-*Note: 1.7.x is not supported in ViaFabric - 1.9.x, 1.10.x, 1.11.x, and 1.13.x may cause problems when visiting such servers in client-side.*
+*Note: 1.7.x is not supported in ViaFabric - 1.9.x, 1.10.x, 1.11.x, and 1.13.x may cause problems when visiting such servers in client-side mode.*

 ### Can ViaVersion, ViaBackwards and ViaRewind support snapshots?: